LukeHackett/aws-certificated-security-speciality-study-notes/chapter-06/README.md

 - **Silver:** IAM users or roles that have a history of issuing high numbers of medium-risk API calls, such as Describe* and List* operations, or read-only access requests to Amazon S3.
 - **Bronze:** IAM users or roles that typically execute lower numbers of Describe* and List* API calls in the AWS environment.

+Macie supports AWS Organisations which allows for enabling sensitive data discovery across the entire organisation.

 ### AWS CloudTrail Events